zvex2022/easy-banano-node/docs/ubuntu.md

-# Setup a Nano Node on Ubuntu 16.04
+# Setup a Banano Node on Ubuntu 16.04

 1. Add GPG keys